Create Your Ideal Pet Sitting Client Profile

 So, your first step is to STOP marketing to and accepting everyone that comes down the pike as a client.
 When you accept everyone as a client it becomes difficult to differentiate yourself from others in the pet sitting industry.

 One of the secrets that I’ve learned over my countless hours of business training is to become crystal clear on WHO my ideal pet sitting client is.
 These are the people who recognize the value of my extraordinary pet care service, are happy to pay for my fantastic pet sitting service and refer me all over town.
+See my article here about attracting non ideal clients.

 For Pet Nanny it became very clear to me that my “regular mid day dog walking clients” were the bread and butter of my business.
 These were the clients that brought in the most revenue, gave the most referrals and were the most loyal.